browserengineering/book/book/http.md

         self.path = "/" + url
 ```

-(When you see a code block with a `# ...`, like this one, that you're
+(When you see a code block with a `# ...`, like this one, that means
-adding code to an existing method or block.)
-The `split(s, n)` method
+you're adding code to an existing method or block.)
+The `split(s, n)`
-splits a string at the first `n` copies of `s`.
-Note that there's some
+method splits a string at the first `n` copies of `s`.
+Note that
-tricky logic here for handling the slash between the host name and the
+there's some tricky logic here for handling the slash between the host
-path.
+name and the path.
 That (optional) slash is part of the path.

-Our browser will create a `URL` object based on user input, and then
+Now that the `URL` has the `host` and `path` fields, we can download
-it will want to download the web page at that URL.
-We'll do that in a
-new method, `request`:
+the web page at that URL.
+We'll do that in a new method, `request`:

 ``` {.python}
 class URL: